ecmwf/ecbuild/README.rst

 Quick start
 ===========

-ecBuild does not need to be built and installed.
-If you want to install it, please refer to the ``INSTALL.rst`` file.
+ecBuild does not need to be compiled, and can be used directly from the source repository.
+If you want to install it, please refer to the `<INSTALL.rst>`_ file.

 1. Retrieve the source code::